MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 ## Escalation rate drivers chart

-The Escalation Rate Drivers chart displays topics in order of their impact on the escalation rate over the specified time period.
+The **Escalation rate drivers** chart displays topics in order of their impact on the escalation rate over the specified time period.

 | Description | Details                                                                                                                                                                              |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |